moth1995/kitserver-tools-2010-2013/README.md

-# Kitserver and GDBManager programs for PES 2010 - 2013.
+# Kitserver and GDBManager for PES 2010-2013.

 Converted from Mercurial source control repo.